Kentucky county clerk's office defies order to issue marriage licenses

-LOUISVILLE, Ky.
-(Reuters) - A Kentucky county clerk’s office defied a federal judge’s order by continuing to refuse to issue marriage licenses to same-sex couples on Thursday, saying the legal case was still pending.
+LOUISVILLE, Ky., Aug 13 (Reuters) - A Kentucky county clerk’s office defied a federal judge’s order by continuing to refuse to issue marriage licenses to same-sex couples on Thursday, saying the legal case was still pending.

 The Lexington Herald-Leader reported the Rowan County clerk’s office had turned away David Moore and David Ermold, a gay couple seeking a marriage license, the newspaper said.
 Moore and Ermold could not immediately be reached to comment.